-Since I brew a smaller pot of coffee every morning, and the instructions were posted next to the coffee maker, I was confident.
+Since I make coffee every morning in my own unit at home, and the instructions were posted next to the coffee maker, I was confident.

 But I had never made that many cups of coffee or used a commercial coffee maker.
 And this machine had a thermos-like carafe that held the coffee and kept it hot.